Cottage | 4 bedrooms | sleeps 8

-|Size:||Sleeps up to 8, 4 bedrooms|
+|Size||Sleeps up to 8, 4 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

 |Luxuries||Jacuzzi or hot tub, DVD player, Sea view|

-|General:||Central heating, TV, CD player|
+|General||Central heating, TV, CD player|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Outdoors:||Shared garden, BBQ|
+|Outdoors||Shared garden, BBQ|